telerik/blazor-docs/components/filter/fields/operators.md

 # Filter Fields Operators
 The Filter provides options for defining which filter operators will be displayed in the filtering dropdown.

 The `Operators` parameter takes a literal with the available operators for each field type.
-You can list the desired operators together and customize their text.
+You can list the desired operators and customize their text.

 **To configure a Field Operators:**